-- Report your numbers as of your institution's IPEDS Fall 2020 reporting date. - Enter data as reported in Part A-Fall Enrollment. - Head count is unduplicated. - Enter zero if there is no enrollment. - Do not include undergraduate non-degree/non-certificate seeking students, which include dual credit students.
+- Report your numbers as of your institution's IPEDS Fall 2021 reporting date. - Enter enrollment data as you would have reported for the 2021-22 IPEDS Fall Enrollment Survey (Part A). - Head count is unduplicated. - Enter zero if there is no enrollment. - Do not include undergraduate non-degree/non-certificate seeking students, which include dual credit students.
 Dual credit students will be addressed in the Dual Credit section of the survey. - Only data for the current data collection year can be updated.
 Data from the previous year are shown for informational purposes only.
 Contact inst-update@hlcommission.org to raise a concern about data from the previous year.